 The band's breeziness belies its darkness; its accessibility obscures its depth.
 And there's no clearer example than their sixth LP.

 Fleetwood Mac Set List Primer: 5 Rare Songs From New Tour

 To get all fans on the same page, let's recap the five rarest rarities from the band's current tour.

 How Fleetwood Mac’s Debut Defined a New Era of British Blues

-Fleetwood Mac announced their freedom from John Mayall's Bluesbreakers with their self-titled debut.
+Fleetwood Mac announced their freedom from John Mayall's Bluesbreakers with this self-titled debut.

-The Story of Genesis’ First Single, ‘The Silent Sun’
+Revisiting Genesis’ First Single, ‘The Silent Sun’

 Genesis are rightfully regarded as one of the most innovate and eclectic progressive rock bands of all time.

-How Rush Closed Out the ’80s With the Transitional ‘Presto’
+When Rush Closed Out the ’80s With the Transitional ‘Presto’